Schema Markup for AEO in 2026: The 5 Types That Matter

-TL;DR: Five schema types move the needle for AEO in 2026: Organization (with sameAs + knowsAbout + founder fields), FAQPage (with question phrasing AI engines actually extract), Article + BlogPosting, BreadcrumbList, and Service.
+Five schema types move the needle for AEO in 2026: Organization (with sameAs + knowsAbout + founder fields), FAQPage (with question phrasing AI engines actually extract), Article + BlogPosting, BreadcrumbList, and Service.
 Generic schema posts say "add schema and you'll rank" and that's wrong: schema only matters when it matches AI engines' extraction patterns.
 Most B2B SaaS sites get the structure right but miss the field-level details that turn structured data into citations.
-This piece walks through each schema type, the fields most teams skip, and the JSON-LD that produces measurable AI citation lift.
+This piece…

 I've audited schema markup on 30+ B2B SaaS sites in the last year.
 The pattern is the same every time: technical SEO consultants added FAQPage and Article schema in 2022, the validators pass clean, and the site still gets zero AI citations on category prompts.
 The structure is correct.
 The field values are generic.
 AI engines have no way to disambiguate the brand or extract the answer.

-This piece walks through the five schema types that actually compound for AEO in 2026 (not the dozen that don't), the field-level details most teams skip, and how to validate that what you shipped is what AI engines actually see.
+The five schema types that actually compound for AEO in 2026 (not the dozen that don't) are below, along with the field-level details most teams skip and how to validate that what you shipped is what AI engines actually see.

 For the broader AEO architecture, see Answer Engine Optimization Guide for 2026.
 For the metric that tells you if schema is working, see Share of Answer.
 For Citation Authority mechanics, see How to Become a Trusted LLM Source.